 - After the locking process is complete, set up your iPhone and restore files from your iCloud backup (if you have one).

-Get Your iPhone out of Disabled Mode Using Finder/iTunes
+Get Your iPhone Out of Disabled Mode With Finder/iTunes

 Another way to get your iPhone out of the disabled mode is to use Finder or iTunes.